 While there's no cure for psoriasis, treatment can stop your skin cells from growing so quickly, which reduces inflammation and the formation of patches of dry, raised, red skin (plaques).
 Treatment can also remove scales and smooth your skin.

 Your health care provider can recommend a treatment plan based on your symptoms and where you have psoriasis patches on your body.

 Types of treatments

 Psoriasis can be treated with medicine applied to the skin, light exposure, pills and injections.

 - Corticosteroids.
 Low-potency versions are used on sensitive areas, such as the face.
-Stronger versions are used on small areas, persistent plaques on the hands and feet, and when other treatment fails.
+Stronger versions are used for thick, persistent plaques on the hands or when other treatment fails.
 Long-term use or overuse of strong corticosteroids can thin the skin.
 Salicylic acid might be used with this therapy to help remove dead skin cells.

 - Coal tar.
 Coal tar has been a staple of treatment for many decades.
 Coal tar is a byproduct of making coal products.
 It reduces scaling, itching and inflammation.
 Tar products come in shampoo, cream and other forms.
 They can be messy.
 Salicylic acid might be used with coal tar to remove dead skin cells.

 - Retinoids.
 These treatments, such as tazarotene (Tazorac, Avage), are vitamin A derivatives.
-They might irritate the skin increase sensitivity to sunlight.
+They might irritate the skin and increase sensitivity to sunlight.
 Tazarotene isn't recommended for people who are pregnant.
 If you're breastfeeding, talk to your health care provider.

 - Calcineurin inhibitors.
-These medications, such as tacrolimus (Prograf) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis.
+These medications, such as tacrolimus (Protopic) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis.
 They can reduce inflammation and plaque buildup.
 They may be most useful on skin where a more potent corticosteroid can't be used.
-But calcineurin inhibitors aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.
+But they aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.